 Proposed changes to the company's articles of incorporation are shown below related to Items 4 and 5, "Items of Business To Be Acted Upon at the Meeting."
 The changes shown to Article 9(b) will be effective if Item 4, "Proposal to Amend the Company's Articles of Incorporation to Eliminate the Classified Board Structure," receives the vote of at least 80 percent of the outstanding shares.
-The changes to Articles 9(c), 9(d), and 13 will be effective if Item 5, "Proposal to Amend the Company's Articles of Incorporation to Eliminate Supermajority Voting Provisions," receives the vote of at least 80 percent of the outstanding shares.
-Additions are indicated by underlining and deletions are indicated by strike-outs.
-The full text of the company's Articles of Incorporation can be found on our website at: https://www.lilly.com/who-we-are/governance.
+The changes to Articles 9(c), 9(d), and 13 will be effective if Item 5, "Proposal to Amend the Company's Articles of Incorporations," receives the vote of at least 80 percent of Eliminate Supermajority Voting Provisions," receives the vote of at least 80 percent of the outstanding and deletions are indicated by strike-outs.
+The full text of the company's Articles of Incorporation can be found on our website at: lilly.com/who-we-are/governance.